An easy sugar-syrup free Semolina Laddu recipe for a holiday treat! Rava Ladoos that you can enjoy as a snack or as a dessert.

 - Splash with the slotted spoon hot oil on the chakli.

 - Fry until golden brown on both sides.
 The oil will tend to sizzle, foam initially but as the chakali is cooked the foam tends to settle.

 - Flip once the foam settles your chakli will be set and hence will not disintegrate.
 Once you get the hang of it, you will need to flip only twice.

-- Drain and set on the sieve.
+- If deep frying drain and set on the sieve/ absorbent paper.